 Pyramid of the Sun

-The greenstone mask was shown in the picture below dates back more than 2,000 years ago.
-It was discovered in 2011 by researchers in Mexico, who were investigating the base of a pyramid.
+A greenstone mask dated back more than 2,000 years ago, was discovered in 2011 by researchers in Mexico, who were investigating the base of a pyramid.
 The Pyramid of the Sun in Teotihuacán, Mexico, got its name from the Aztecs.
 This ancient civilization was a lot more advanced than we had originally believed.

 The Aztecs had access to many technologies and rituals which have only been discovered in the last few centuries.
 These let them carve rock into beautiful sculptures like this unique mask, even before the tools for such creations were invented.